 You must first understand that Medicare consists of four parts, and Medicare Part C is the same as Medicare Advantage.
 Next, let’s discuss what aspects of Medicare are considered Original Medicare.

-Original Medicare is used to describe Medicare Part A hospital insurance and Medicare Part B medical insurance.
+Original Medicare describes Medicare Part A hospital insurance and Medicare Part B medical insurance.

 Original Medicare doesn’t include Part D prescription drug coverage.
 You can, however, add Medicare Part D for an additional premium.

 Medicare Part C or Medicare Advantage plans will combine the benefits of Medicare Parts A and B into one plan.

 These programs can include prescription drug coverage and additional benefits that Original Medicare doesn’t offer.
 Next, we’ll go over some of the differences between the two.

 While these two coverages have similarities, there are also some stark differences.
 Medicare Advantage plans are required to cover the same benefits as Original Medicare.
 Their coverage rules and Medicare costs differ.

 Original Medicare allows you to use any doctor nationwide that accepts Medicare.
 There isn’t a need for referrals or authorizations to see specialists.
 Medicare Advantage plans are network-based programs.